onfido/onfido-android-sdk/README.md

 - Make sure you have set up webhooks to receive live events
 - Make sure you have entered correct billing details inside your [Onfido Dashboard](https://onfido.com/dashboard/)

+## Migrating

+You can find the migration guide in [MIGRATION.md](MIGRATION.md) file.

 ## More information

 Further information about the underlying Onfido API is available in our documentation [here](https://onfido.com/documentation).

+Copyright 2017 Onfido, Ltd. All rights reserved.